Pour Over Coffee Tutorial

 Brewing Setup

-The Coffesto filter will rest inside a holder that is placed directly above whatever you wish to brew your coffee into.
-I’ll be using an electric kettle and a digital scale, but also providing guidance should you not have a scale.
-Included with the brewer is a 1 Tablespoon scoop.
+The Coffesto filter will rest inside a holder placed directly above whatever you wish to brew your coffee into.
+I’ll be using an electric kettle and a digital scale, but I also provide guidance should you not have a scale.
+Included with the brewer is a one-tablespoon scoop.

-- 21 grams of coffee (or 3 level scoops)
+• 21 grams of coffee (or three level scoops)

 #1 Heat Water

 Fill your kettle with clean water.
 I love the Bonavita Gooseneck kettle for two reasons.
-First I can set the exact temperature I want to use and second the goose-neck spout provides me with excellent control over the water flow.
-This means I can easily distribute the hot water evenly over the coffee grounds.
+First, I can set the exact temperature I want to use, and second, the gooseneck spout provides me with excellent control over the water flow.
+This means I can distribute the hot water evenly over the coffee grounds.

 #2 Hot Water Rinse the Brewer and Your Mug

-To minimize heat loss give both the brewer and your mug a hot water rinse.
+Give the brewer and your mug a hot water rinse to minimize heat loss.

 #3 Setup the Brewer